thehassans/mooncode/INTEGRATION_GUIDE.md

-# Complete Stock & Order Integration Guide
+pdf is generating of 34 pages and white pages except first page fix that if there are many orders it should only exist unitil the orders and also on second page orders is not showing# Complete Stock & Order Integration Guide

 ## 📊 Data Flow Overview